 Oscar Rios, electric guitarist, is son to Virginia and has played the guitar since he was 10 years old.
 Born and raised in Weslaco, Texas, Oscar has been surrounded by musical influences his entire life.
 He played electric guitar in a band while in high school named Revelo.
 Oscar is a full-time college student studying Computer Science.

 Benny Layton, Jr. hails from Edcouch Elsa and is on to the late great Benny Layton, Sr. who performed with Los Hermanos Layton for over fifty years.
 Benny, Jr. plays drums and guitar, and went from being drummer to outstanding up and coming accordionist, following the footsteps of his father.
 Benny works full time at a college in Education Technology and is often seen setting-up and monitoring sound systems for large events.
-Benny is also a part-time college student and has recently shifted his role to being our Sound Engineer for performances while he completes his degree.
+Benny is also a part-time college student and has recently shifted his role to being our Sound Engineer for our live performances.

 Adelante y Con Ganas!